Joe Wendryhoski: Professional career

 Wendryhoski, along with several of his Saints teammates, appeared in the film Number One, which starred Charlton Heston as a fading New Orleans quarterback.

+Life after football

 After retiring from the Saints, Wendryhoski served as a vice president for the Saints Hall of Fame Museum (now located in the Louisiana Superdome) from its inception in 1988.
 Wendryhoski lived in Metairie, Louisiana, where he ran a real estate business, and also had a residence in Wisconsin.

+Death and legacy

-He died at age 69 on November 6, 2008, in Twin Lakes, Wisconsin, after a brief battle with cancer.
+He died at age 69 on November 6, 2008, in Twin Lakes, Wisconsin, from cancer.